 Particulars Environmental Issues raised at the Regional Level Community consultation Forest • Afforestation are done in community barren land and shrub area mostly. • Lack of support from line department and individual owners to help address to the concern of forest fragmentation. • Excessive cutting of trees for timber. • Cutting of afforested area for construction of infrastructural developmental work. • Survival rate of trees planted under different governmental programs is very less. • Lack of monitoring on the trees planted under governmental programs. • Forest fire during the winter season is a grave concern in the State which affects the sapling and mature trees.
-Trees are cut down even before the trees mature Preservation of bio-forest in Garo Hills region Wise selection of forestary energies • Wise selection of forestry species Watan Setting up community nursery.
-Water • Supply and usage of contaminated lime stone quarry water for drinking water purpose to downstream villages. • Need for rain water harvesting. • Poor maintenance of public water tap leading to free flow of drinking water. • Use of water storage tank especially for lean season to store rain water for domestic use and backyard garden. • Revival plan for dying river in Jaintia hills through natural process using limestone treatment. • Effect of coal mining on rivers flowing downstream to different villages. • Water crisis due to decrease in water flow. • Plantation of high water consumption plants (broom grass) has reduce the water availability in Jalaphet village.
-Protection of spring areas. • Inclusion of Traditional Institution and VEC for water management. • Selection of water retaining species in catchment area for sustainability.
+Need for afforestation in catchment area Preservation of bio-forest in Garo Hills region Wise selection of forestern encodes Wise selection of forestry species Watan Setting up community nursery.
+Water • Supply and usage of contaminated lime stone quarry water for drinking water purpose to downstream villages.
+Need for rain water harvesting. • Poor maintenance of public water tap leading to free flow of drinking water. • Use of water storage tank especially for lean season to store rain water for domestic use and backyard garden. • Revival plan for dying river in Jaintia hills through natural process using limestone treatment. • Effect of coal mining on rivers flowing downstream to different villages. • Water crisis due to decrease in water flow. • Plantation of high water consumption plants (broom grass) has reduce the water availability in Jalaphet village.
+Protection of spring areas. • Inclusion of Traditional Institution and VEC for water management.
+Selection of water retaining species in catchment area for sustainability.
 Land Change in land use pattern. • Change in agricultural practices to plantation has reduce the soil nutrient and productivity. • Loss or decrease of value when the land is barren. • Improve soil fertility for indigenous farming practices. • Soil testing to be carry out before implementing any cultivation. • Improve on the shifting cultivation practices by using different crop growing techniques and technology.
-Negligence on traditional farming and cultural practices.
-Biodiversity • Protection of flora and fauna in the reserve forest. • Improve and balance the ecosystem within the region • Development of fish sanctuary across Garo Hills to conserve, preserve and promote indigenous fish. • Conserving the wildlife of the State.
-A 1' Lack of awareness on the loss of biodiversity Agro-climatic • Used of exotic plants and seeds does not survive within the State. condition • Conservation and usage of local species to increase the survival rate of tree/ vegetative plantation. • Selection of crops should be based on particular region.
-XXI Ma Favourable selection of seasonal plants of forestry and vegetative crop.
-Waste Management • Creation of an Action Plan for management of solid and liquid waste for protection of natural resources.
-Livelihoods Promote Apiculture industry for income generation and help in marketing of organic honey from Garo Hills.
-Selection of fish type to improve rearing based on the water type.
-Development of forest based activities from bamboo and agar plantation to improve village level livelihood.
-Lack of knowledge on the potential of forestry species outside the State.
+Biodiversity Negligence on traditional farming and cultural practices.
+Biodiversity Protection of flora and fauna in the reserve forest. • Improve and balance the ecosystem within the region • Development of fish sanctuary across Garo Hills to conserve, preserve and promote indigenous fish.Conserving the wildlife of the State.
+Agro-climatic Lack of awareness on the loss of biodiversity Used of exotic plants and seeds does not survive within the State. condition Osed of exotic plants and seeds does not survive within the state.
+Conservation and usage of local species to increase the survival rate of tree/ • Conservation and usage of local species to increase the survival rate of free/ vegetative plantation.
+Selection of crops should be based on particular region.
+Favourable selection of seasonal plants of forestry and vegetative crop.
+Waste Management Creation of an Action Plan for management of solid and liquid waste for protection of natural resources.
+Livelihoods • Promote Apiculture industry for income generation and help in marketing of organic honey from Garo Hills. • Selection of fish type to improve rearing based on the water type. • Development of forest based activities from bamboo and agar plantation to improve village level livelihood. • Lack of knowledge on the potential of forestry species outside the State.
 Promotion of eco resort and eco-tourism.